Speaking Clearly: A Simplified Whisper-Based Codec for Low-Bitrate Speech Coding: Conclusion

 \section{Conclusion}

 We presented SimWhisper-Codec, a low-bitrate speech codec that mitigates the semantic-acoustic conflict through architectural simplification rather than complex supervision.
 We removed convolutional front-end nonlinearity and absolute positional encodings from the frozen Whisper encoder.
-This architectural simplification maintains competitive acoustic quality while achieving superior semantic preservation.
+This architectural simplification achieves superior acoustic quality while maintaining competitive semantic preservation.
 Results demonstrate that such simplification of Whisper can be more effective than semantic supervision approaches for speech codec design.